Ben-john-evans/landing-page-op/README.md

 # landing-page-op
-A landing Page to practice for the Odin porject
+A landing Page to practice for the Odin Project